Coflnet/Blog/src/pages/skyblock-auction-filters.md

 But now I had dupplicated a lot of code.
 I absolutely hate dupplicate code as it is guranteed that one version will differ from the other at some point.

-There had to be a way to `express` the filter in a way that both `.Where` extentions understand.
+There had to be a way to `express` the filter in a way that both `.Where` extensions understand.
 And in fact there is.
 After analysing the parameters of the `.Where` methods I found they both accept `Expression`s.
 An `Expression` in most cases is a so called `Lamda` which is a fancy term for a Method without a name.
 An example!
 Here is the content of the `Bin` filter (simplified a bit)